asAnyOne/trood-test/README.md

-download the reppo;
+download the reppo

-unzip the folder;
+unzip the folder.

-open the folder with vscode;
+open the folder with vscode.

-type and enter command - npm i    on vscode's cmd;
+type and enter command - npm i    on vscode's cmd.

-type and enter commane - npm start;
+type and enter command - npm start.